 The following studies on the potential health benefits for black seed oil are listed on PubMed.

-Potential Benefits of Black Seed Oil
+Benefits of Black Seed Oil For Men and Women

 The antibacterial effect of ground black seeds was studied in a modified paper disc diffusion method.
-A clear inhibition of the growth of Staphylococcus aureus was observed by concentration of 300 mg/mL with distilled water as control, this inhibition was confirmed by using the positive control Azithromycin.
+A clear inhibition of the growth of Staphylococcus aureus was observed by a concentration of 300 mg/mL with distilled water as the control, this inhibition was confirmed by using the positive control Azithromycin.
 (Bakathir HA, Abbas NA Afr J Tradit Complement Altern Med.
 2011; 8(2):159-64.)
 [PubMed] [Ref list]

 Sinusitis is associated with inflammation and infections of air-filled cavities of sinuses.
 The aim of this study was to evaluate the potential efficacy of Nigella sativa black seed fixed oil in the management of sinusitis.
 The information was extracted from accessible international databases, traditional books, electronic resources, and unpublished data.